HeinzJiao/PolyR-CNN/README.md

 To test the PolyR-CNN model on a single image or all images in a folder and visualize the results, you can use the demo.py script.
 Refer to the arguments in the demo.py script for detailed usage.

-To evaluate the model on a complete COCO-format dataset, use the evaluate.py script.
+To evaluate the model on a complete COCO-format dataset, use the [evaluate.py](./evaluate.py/) script.
 The predicted results will be saved as a COCO-format prediction file.

 For detailed metric evaluation, such as MS-COCO metrics, PoLiS, etc., refer to the evaluation tools provided in the [HiSup repository](https://github.com/SarahwXU/HiSup).
 Specifically, you can use the tools/evaluation.py script in HiSup to test COCO-format datasets.

-## Status

-The remaining code is currently being organized and will be uploaded soon.
-Stay tuned for updates!